-The internet has simplified the task of getting information about colleges.
 Colleges and universities maintain home pages with links to specific information about programs, majors, courses and admission information.
 College guide books are still a good way to learn about colleges, but you can get the same information on the Internet.
-The Counseling Center has a number of computers to assist in your search.
-Each computer is bookmarked with the Peterson’s Guide to help get you started if you need it.
+The Counseling and Advising Center has a number of computers to assist in your search.
+Each computer is bookmarked with the Peterson’s Guide to help get you started.

 - Learn which courses to select at their community college.

 - Discover how these courses will satisfy the degree and major requirements at NJ four-year colleges and universities.

 - Find links to NJ two- and four-year college websites.

 - Obtain information on admissions, financial aid, scholarships, and transfer recruitment events throughout the State.

 NJ Transfer is a work-in-progress and additional information about course equivalents is added continually.
 Visit the site to learn about how courses you plan to take will transfer to NJ colleges.

 Finding College Websites